-The Gulf War case study supports the OPMEP by applying the theories, themes, and frameworks developed throughout the course to assess how the United States and its coalition partners coped with the planning, execution, and termination, of a limited regional war and how it coped with the post-war containment period, all in a near-contemporary setting.
-This case study supports the following CJCS Joint Learning Areas and Objectives (Annex D): 1a, 1b, 1c, 1d, 2c, 3a, 3b, 3c, 3d, 3e, 3f, 3g, 4f, 4g, 4h, 6a, 6b, 6c, 6d, 6e, and 6f.
+The Iraq case study supports the OPMEP by applying the theories, themes, and frameworks developed throughout the course to assess how the United States and its coalition partners coped with the planning, execution, and termination, of a limited regional war and how it coped with the post-war containment period, all in a near-contemporary setting.

+This case study supports the following CJCS Joint Learning Areas (Annex D): 1, 2, 3, 4, 5, 6.

-This case study also supports the following S&W Competencies/Sub-Competencies (from pp. 4-5): 1A, 1B, 1D, 2A, 2C, 2D, 3A, 3B, 3C, 3D, 4C, 4D.
+This case study also supports the following S&W Outcomes/Sub-Outcomes (pp. 3-5): 1A, 1B, 1D, 2A, 2C, 2D, 3A, 3B, 3C, 3D, 4C, 4D.